BF-FrontEnd-class-2025/group-2-hyf/planning/development-strategy.md

 ### Announcement bar

-This feature develops on a branch `announcement-bar`.
+This feature  on a branch announcement-bar.

 #### HTML